jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 I had advanced through the ranks in the Boy Scouts of America.
 Each new rank promotion included two interviews:
 * A one-on-one interview with your Scoutmaster.
-* A group interview with the Board of Review, which varied based upon your next rank, including:
+* A group interview with the Board of Review, which varied based upon your next rank.
+The Board of Review was one of these three groups:
     * Your Troop's Patrol Leaders, who were your fellow Scouts, but a few years older
     * The Troop Committee, which was usually a few fathers of boys in the Troop
     * For the top rank of Eagle, a District Committee of people you generally did not know